-43. For all regions whose GDP per capita for the 2007-2013 period was less than [75%] of the EU-25 average, but whose GDP per capita is above [75%] of the EU-27 average, the minimum level of support in 2014-20 will correspond to a degressive percentage of their former indicative average annual allocation under the Convergence allocation, calculated by the Commission within the multiannual financial framework 2007-2013.
-These percentages will be [xx%] in 2014, [xx%] in 2015, [xx%] in 2016, [xx%] in 2017, [xx%] in 2018, [xx%] in 2019 and [xx%] in 2020.
-Over the period 2014-2020 the total support will represent at least [55% - 2/3] of the support in the period 2007-2013.
+- 44. For all regions whose GDP per capita for the 2007-2013 period was less than 75% of the EU-25 average, but whose GDP per capita is above 75% of the EU-27 average, the minimum level of support in 2014-20 under "Investment for growth and jobs" goal will correspond every year to a [63%] of their former indicative average annual allocation under the Convergence allocation, calculated by the Commission within the multiannual financial framework 2007-2013.
+Taking into account the impact resulting from to extraordinary economic and financial crisis in certain regions, the regions defined in article 8(1) of the Regulation 1083/2006 receiving transitional support for the period 2007 - 2013 will receive under "Investment for growth and jobs" goal in the period 2014-20 at least [63%] of their former indicative average annual allocation. - 45.
+The minimum total allocation (Cohesion Fund and Structural Funds) for a Member State shall correspond to [55 to X]% of its individual 2007-2013 total allocation.
+The adjustments needed to fulfil this requirement are applied proportionally to the allocations of the Cohesion Fund and the Structural Funds, excluding the allocations of the European Territorial Cooperation Objective.

-EN

-44. The minimum total allocation (Cohesion Fund and Structural Funds) for a Member State shall correspond to [55 to X] % of its individual 2007-2013 total allocation.
-The adjustments needed to fulfil this requirement are applied proportionally to the allocations of the Cohesion Fund and the Structural Funds, excluding the allocations of the European territorial cooperation objective.